 2. Chord Tones

 If you’re playing over changes it makes sense to know the chords.
 You’d think this would be obvious, but a lot of guitarists just blow through the changes without really knowing what they’re playing over.
 The result is usually a little hit and miss which is why targeting chord tones is a good, and very safe, soloing approach.
 If you look at the chord chart below for Autumn Leaves you’ll see that most of the chords belong to the key of E minor (G major) but there are a couple that are outside the key (B7 is the most notable).
 You could just blow through them but the beauty of using chord tones is that it really brings out the changes.
 Start with the 3 and 7 for each chord and gradually add in the other tones.
 Once you get good at this, you can add in passing tones and approach tones.

 Tip: try not to rely on shapes here; you don’t want to be jumping around the fretboard to find chord shapes then extract the notes, there isn’t enough time.
 Instead you should know the notes and be able to find them within a reduced area on the fretboard.
 What you want to end up creating here are lines that outline the chord of the moment and lead into the next chord as oppose to trying to superimpose triad shapes or patterns.
 The 3s and 7s for the first four bars are;

 Am7: C, G | D7: F#, C | Gmaj7: B, F# | Cmaj7: E, B

 And these can easily be found between the 5th and 8th frets on the top 3 strings.

-Check out the book Chord Tone Soloing by Barret Tagliarino for a great in-depth course in this approach.
+Check out the book Chord Tone Soloing by Barret Tagliarino or our free eBook: Simple Chord Tone Soloing System for a great in-depth course in this approach.